 Onandaga, ‘Hiawatha’ 1969; 11.5” on base, sculpture is 10” h .
 Cybis literature says 10” with base which confusingly implies that the base was included in that measurement but it is not.
 Issue price was $1500 and was $2250 in 1982.
 Like Minnehaha, the edition of 350 was completed in 1983 and was designed by Helen Granger Young.

 A recently discovered Florida newspaper article dated 1970 included an interview with Marylin and Joseph Chorlton, and said that “They are doing research for the series of porcelains from Cybis which depicts North American Indian tribes.
-The Seminoles will be among the tribes to follow the Dakota, Onondaga and Blackfeet in the collection. ” This is quite interesting because Cybis did not end up including a Seminole sculpture in the series; was a prototype designed by the artist but not chosen for release?
+The Seminoles will be among the tribes to follow the Dakota, Onondaga and Blackfeet in the collection. ” This is quite interesting because Cybis did not end up including a Seminole sculpture in the series; was a prototype designed but not chosen for release?

-Shoshone, ‘Sacajawea’ issued in 1971’ 11” on base, sculpture is approximately 9.5” high.
-Issue price was $2250 and she was completed between 1982 and 1988.
+Shoshone, ‘Sacajawea’ issued in 1971; 11” on base, sculpture is approximately 9.5” high.
+Issue price was $2250 and she was yet another 1983 completion.
 This was an edition of 350.
-Sacajawea is shown with her baby son, Jean-Baptiste Charbonneau, who was born during the early stages of the Lewis and Clark expedition.
+Sacajawea is shown with her baby son, Jean-Baptiste Charbonneau, who was born just before the departure of the Lewis and Clark expedition.
 An artist’s proof of this sculpture was Canada’s official gift to Prince Charles and Lady Diana upon the birth of Prince William.
 The Cybis copyright registration for this sculpture also includes the name of the freelance designer (Helen Granger Young) which was something Cybis almost never did.